armand1m/create-formik-fields-comparator/README.md

 ### Full Example with Recompose and Yup

 > **Disclaimer:** I made this thinking about its usage with libraries like [recompose](https://github.com/acdlite/recompose) or [proppy](https://github.com/fahad19/proppy).
-I would deeply use this in combination with one of these two libraries, or at least with plain higher-order components.
+I would recommend to use this in combination with one of these two libraries, or at least with homemade higher order components.

 ```js
 /** FormSchema.js */